Progressive Says Lincoln Project ‘Made MSNBC-Watching Liberals Feel Smug, But Didn’t Actually Move Any Voters’

 Conservative super PAC the Lincoln Project’s efforts to persuade Republicans to support the Democratic Party were a complete failure, according to David Sirota, editor-at-large of Jacobin.
+Sirota also worked on Vermont Sen. Bernie Sanders 2020 presidential campaign.

-Speaking for The Hill‘s Rising, Sirota, who worked on Vermont Sen. Bernie Sanders 2020 presidential campaign, pointed out that President Donald Trump won a bigger share of the Republican vote this election cycle than four years ago.
+Speaking for The Hill‘s Rising, Sirota pointed out that President Donald Trump won a bigger share of the Republican vote this election cycle than four years ago.

-“In a sense, they went to liberals and said ‘give us money to help us defeat Republicans, that’s our job,” Sirota said.
+“In a sense, they went to liberals and said ‘give us money to help us defeat Republicans, that’s our job,'” Sirota said.

 “So, when Donald Trump actually increases his share of the Republican vote in 2020 versus 2016 when there wasn’t the Lincoln Project, that’s just statistically an epic failure.”